Please ensure Javascript is enabled for purposes of website accessibility Skip to main content

 Resin Dental Crowns are made from a composite material matched to your existing teeth for a seamless, aesthetic fit.
 They are also less expensive than porcelain Dental Crowns but may wear down faster, which could result in additional future visits to the dentist for replacement or repair.

-Dental Crown Procedure
+Understanding the Dental Crown Procedure

 Dental crowns are a practical option for restoring damaged or weakened teeth while also improving the aesthetic appearance of your smile.
 For best results, it is essential to discuss your options with a qualified dentist who can help determine which Dental Crown option will best suit your needs.